ilianayor/online-book-store/README.md

 # Simple Online Book Store

-Basic web application built using HTML, CSS, and JavaScript.
+Basic Web Application built using HTML, CSS and JavaScript.
 The application allows users to browse books, add reviews for products and place orders.

 ## Features